giuseppe-maria-ingra/horse-trigger-box/README.md

-Entering in the box will seem to change the color of a horse.
+Enter the box will seem to change the color of a horse.
 Actually makes horses invisible / visible to change the color.

 ## Setup